-Students can be placed on probation as the next step in the corrective action process, if the written warning terms and requirements were not met or for behavioral issues in the training areas and beyond, lack of Satisfactory Academic Progress (which includes the rate of progress/attendance and cumulative level of achievement/grades.
-See the Satisfactory Academic Progress policy for more detail), violations of AVTEC policies, rules, regulations and the Student Code of Conduct.
+Students may be placed on probation as the next step in the corrective action process, if the written warning terms and conditions were not met or for behavioral issues in the training areas and beyond, lack of Satisfactory Academic Progress (which includes the rate of progress/attendance and cumulative level of achievement/grades.
+See the Satisfactory Academic Progress policy for more detail), violations of AVTEC policies, rules, regulations and/or the Student Code of Conduct.

-Any instructor or staff member in authority at AVTEC can place a student on probation for violation of the Student Code of Conduct, with or without warning.
+Any instructor or staff member in authority at AVTEC can place a student on probation for violation of the Student Code of Conduct, with or without a warning.
+Instructors placing a student on probation will consult with their department head before doing so.

-Probation documents include the reason for the probation and the terms and requirements to be accomplished to return to a student in good standing at AVTEC.
-Students are required to meet with their program counselor within two business days of being placed on probation.
+Probation documents include the reason for the probation and the terms and conditions which must be met to regain good standing.
+Students are required to meet with their program counselor and financial aid within two business days of being placed on probation.